jish/pre-commit/README.md

 Use `pre-commit list` to see the list of default and enabled checks and warnings.

-### Adding extra check plugins

-You can add extra checks by creating gem with a new check in `lib/plugins/pre_commit/checks/`, check this project directory for examples: [lib/plugins/pre_commit/checks](lib/plugins/pre_commit/checks).

 ## Enabling / Disabling Checks / Warnings

 Usage: